awslabs/multi-agent-orchestrator/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Here's how to get started:
+⚠️ We value your contributions!
+Before submitting changes, please start a discussion by opening an issue to share your proposal.

+Once your proposal is approved, here are the next steps:

 1. 📚 Review our [Contributing Guide](CONTRIBUTING.md)
 2. 💡 Create a [GitHub Issue](https://github.com/awslabs/multi-agent-orchestrator/issues)
 3. 🔨 Submit a pull request

-⚠️ For major changes, please open an issue first to discuss your proposal.

 ✅ Follow existing project structure and include documentation for new features.